TommyHuang-dev/shapeDefense/README.md

 MAPS:
 The game is 20x15 tiles.
-The start and end tiles should be off screen (so 0 or 21 for x, 0 or 16 for y) The first integer determines the difficulty of the map (1 = easy, 2 = medium, 3 = hard) The next two sets of integers determines the colour theme of the map (RGB values for grass and path) Afterwards, it contains a set of x y coordinates for every corner.
+The start and end tiles should be off screen (so 0 or 21 for x, 0 or 16 for y) the first two sets of integers defines the colour scheme Upon reading "spawns", the coordinate values indicate entrances and their respective exit Upon reading "obstacles", the coordinate values indicate blocked places, as a rectangle (x, y, length, height)
-The first coordinate is the start and the last is for the end.
-When reading "obstacles", the next set of coordinates will be placed in a different list

 EXAMPLE:
-2       // medium difficulty
-220 240 120 // grass colour, do not make any values less than 20
+220 240 120 // background colour, do not make any values less than 20
 230 200 110 // path colour
+spawns
-0 2     // start
+0 2 21 2    // start and exit
+obstacles
-4 2     // corner
+2 3 3 6     // 2x4 rectangle obstacle
-4 5     // corner
-21 5    // end
-obstacle
-2 2
-5 2

 The resulting map would look like this:
-S----
-  o -o
-    -
-    -----------------E
+S---------------------E

+  OO
+  OO
+  OO
+  OO

 TOWERS:
 Booster towers grant bonuses to adjacent turrets.